ttlion/sdtDBN/README.md

   - The first value should be the dynamic attribute's name;
   - The second value should be the timestep.

-- All attributes' names specified in this file must exist in the dynamic attributes files.
-The timesteps may not exist in the dynamic attributes files: in that case, if the learned network was defined to be stationary, values will be predicted until the specified timestep, according to the learned network structure.
+- All attributes' names specified in this file must exist in the dynamic attributes' files.
+The timesteps may not exist in the dynamic attributes' files: in that case, if the learned network was defined to be stationary, values will be predicted until the specified timestep, according to the learned network structure.

 An example file where the program would make inference for **attX\[2\]** and **attY\[3\]** is presented next.